 If you have a day planned by the water, you can’t forget to pack a good pair of shades in your beach bag!
 Custom sunglasses are must-haves for a beach bash, but they’re also great souvenirs for water parks, marinas, lakes, and swimming pools.

 Are you hosting a back-to-school or company picnic in the park?
-Treat everyone in attendance to a trendy pair of sunglasses.
+Treat everyone in attendance to summer-friendly gifts like bottle koozies and trendy sunglasses.
 You can choose shades that match your brand colors, or get your logo printed on the frames.

 Football, baseball, volleyball, tennis, golf…a majority of sports are played underneath the sun!
 With that in mind, custom sunglasses are excellent giveaways for your league or stadium.
 Try to find athletic wraparound shades with polarized lenses.